 Are you looking for Musical Games and Activities for your classroom?
 You’ve come to the right place!
-NAfME Members shared some fantastic exercises they use in their classrooms – and now you can too!
-Check out some of their great recommendations below, and be sure to share yours in the comment section at the bottom!
+NAfME members shared some fantastic exercises they use in their classrooms – and now you can too!
+Check out some of their great recommendations below, and be sure to share yours on Amplify!
+Join NAfME today.

 Bucket Band is an easy and inexpensive way to help teach rhythm – great activity for middle school kids!